|

 or Spring) semester, then you may register for only 6 hours, provided that you

-have filed an Intent to Graduate form (available on the web here).
+have filed an Intent to Graduate form (see the School of Graduate Studies "Forms" webpage).

 - If I am a non-math graduate student, am I still